-VU is Australia’s leading migration-law education provider.
-Our Graduate Diploma in Migration Law is designed for legal practitioners, HR migration specialists, and government workers to build on their knowledge and become registered migration agents.
+VU is Australia’s leading migration law education provider, with the longest-running program nationwide.
+The Graduate Diploma in Migration Law is designed for prospective migration agents, legal practitioners, HR migration specialists and government workers to build on their knowledge and become registered migration agents.

-Through applied research and study you'll gain the following practical knowledge and skills:
+Through applied research and study, you will gain the following practical knowledge and skills:

-Become a registered migration agent through our graduate diploma.
-You will meet the knowledge requirements for registration as a migration agent with the Office of the Migration Agents Registration Authority (OMARA) once you have successfully completed both of the following:
+You will meet the knowledge requirements for registration as a migration agent with the Office of the Migration Agents Registration Authority (OMARA) once you've successfully completed both of the following:

 Additional requirements for registration as a migration agent can be found at the Office of the Migration Agents Registration Authority.

 Our program is designed for working professionals, and offers flexible options so you can fit your study to your life commitments.